 12. Set Small, Daily Goals

 Put the life long bucket list in a drawer.
 Instead, make a one-item goal list each morning.
 Today I will find my silver necklace.
 Today I will finish 2 work assignments.
 Today I will find something to laugh about.
 Instead of drowning yourself in goals that won’t come to fruition for months or years – give yourself something to look forward to each and every day.
 If you have an important long term goal – break it up into steps.
 Instead of writing down ‘Get a New Car’ – go in steps.
 Monday: Go over household finances.
 Tuesday: Search local auto listings.
 Wednesday: Make list of 5 cars we can afford. etc. When you can cross off your task each day you’ll feel more accomplished and less stressed.
 Before you know it – all your steps will be done and you won’t feel crushed in the process.

-I’m already putting most of these tips to work for me.
+I’m already putting most of these stress management tips to work for me.
 While the process isn’t instant, it’s definitely happening.
 Stress still comes knocking at my door – but at least it doesn’t catch me in my underwear anymore.